Networks And Alliances

 SAFE Cities Organizing Network

-At its core, the SAFE Cities movement is about one principle – local communities Standing Against Fossil Fuel Expansion.
+At its core, the SAFE Cities movement is about one principle – local communities organizing to Stand Against Fossil Fuel Expansion.

 Amazonia 80×2025 Initiative